-If a terrace house or rental apartment sounds deadly boring, then we have some good news for you: German architects and artists have been hard at work designing unusual, innovative homes.
-Their creations run the gamut from luxury treehouse to an upcycled cottage and are anything but boring.
+If terraced house or in a rental flat sounds deadly boring, then we have some good news for you: German architects and artists have been hard at work designing unusual, innovative homes.
+Their creations run the gamut from luxury treehouse to an upcycled cottage, and are anything but boring.

 Drawer House in Gelnhausen